tee3/homedir/README.md

 # homedir

-This directory contains both dot files to populate that home directory and scripts to set up a home directory and packages.
+This project contains a system to set up a Unix-based system to a useable state for my purposes.
+This includes installing system packages (if required) as well as setting up a home directory and user-specific packages.

-This directory is intended to be tracked using git and shared across multiple machines and so should be designed to work well across different types of Unix systems.
+This is intended to be tracked using git and shared across multiple machines and so should be designed to work well across different types of Unix systems.

 # rationale

-This is a very simple way of keeping home directories synchronized across systems.
-This was the easiest approach to getting something going without learning a lot of new systems.
+This is a very simple way of keeping configurations consistent across systems.

-At some point, some of the more complex ways of doing this might become useful.

 ## supported systems